mpldr/do-not-track/content/_index.md

 ## What is telemetry?

-Telemetry is the automated collection of data and it's transmission to a central receiver (usually, the developers).
+Telemetry is the automated collection of data and its transmission to a central receiver (usually, the developers).
 This includes, but is in no way limited to:
 - Usage patterns